 Violence in Aboriginal communities is at last being recognised as criminal and not part of any cultural tradition.
-CLICK on “Rights of indigenous women and children must come first” and “I am Woman Hear me Roar“.
+CLICK on “Rights of indigenous women and children must come first“.

-CLICK here to read the excellent article by Anne Gunter, former WEL Victoria Coordinator on Violence against Women, supporting the Victorian Family Violence Bill.
+CLICK here for the excellent article by the late WEL Victoria member, Anne Gunter, supporting the Victorian Family Violence Bill.
 The Victorian Government has changed the law to remove provocation as an excuse for violence.

-Note that the final report of the Family Violence Inquiry by the Australian Law Reform Commission has been launched – visit www.alrc.gov.au.
-WEL Victoria made a submission to the Victorian Law Reform Commission and is joining with other organisations to support the campaign for Family Violence Reform.
+Visit the Australian Law Reform Commission at www.alrc.gov.au.
+WEL Victoria made a submission and supports the campaign for Family Violence Reform.
 WEL is particularly concerned that most women and children should not have to leave their homes.
 CLICK here for more information.

-Time for Action: The National Plan for Australia to Reduce Violence against Women and their Children, 2009-2021
+Time for Action: The National Plan for Australia to Reduce Violence against Women and their Children, 2010-2022 Executive Summary:

-United Nations Secretary General Ban Ki-moon stated – “‘Violence against women and girls makes its hideous imprint on every continent, country and culture.
-It is time to focus on the concrete actions that all of us can and must take to prevent and eliminate this scourge – the United Nations family, civil society and individuals – women and men.
-Violence against women and their children remains a profound problem in societies around the world, and Australia is no exception.
-Addressing the causes and solutions to this violence is a great moral and societal challenge. – 25 February 2008.
+United Nations Secretary General, Ban Ki-moon, stated that violence against women and girls makes its hideous impact on every continent, country and culture.
+It is time to focus on the concrete actions that all of us must take to prevent and to eliminate this scourge – the U.N. family, civil society and all individuals.

 “Why Doesn’t She Leave?” – An excellent report from the U.K. – http://www.womensaid.org.uk/domestic-violence-articles.asp?section=00010001002200410001&itemid=1277&itemTitle=Why+doesn%27t+she+leave